This page explains the variables found in

 unless there is a conflict with existing networks.

 POSTMASTER is the local part of the postmaster email address.
 It is

 recommended to setup a generic value and later configure a mail alias for that

-AUTH_RATELIMIT holds a security setting for fighting attackers that
+AUTH_RATELIMIT_IP (default: 60/hour) holds a security setting for fighting

 MESSAGE_SIZE_LIMIT is the maximum size of a single email.
 It should not

 be too low to avoid dropping legitimate emails and should not be too high to

 avoid filling the disks with large junk emails.

 MESSAGE_RATELIMIT is the limit of messages a single user can send.
 This is